JustinLove/baboom/README.md

 This is also a test-bed for composable units mods.
 Three great beasts bar the way:

 - Unable to update strategic icons: Wounded.
-Icon Reloader can refresh previously known icon ids; BaBoom is currently using `paratrooper`
+Icon Reloader can reassign a limited pool of unused icons.
-- Build bar is defined statically in the UI: Dying.
-HodgePodge mod has a proof of concept for incremental additions, but is still jamming units into fixed locations without regard for previous occupants.
-BaBoom is going into `["bot", 1]`.
+- Build bar is defined statically in the UI: Mostly Dead.
+HodgePodge can put units into unused build bar slots.
 - `unit_list.json`: Scratched.
 We can calculate buildable lists but the server does not accept the build commands.

 ## Development